Del Ballard, Jr. and Carolyn Dorin-Ballard

 Off the lanes Del and Carolyn are the owners of Ballard’s Bowling Academy and Ballard’s Bowling Academy Pro Shops however, they both agree that their greatest accomplishment is their 11-year-old daughter, Alyssa.

 The current passion for the Ballard family is their charity event: Ballard vs. The Big “C” Striking Back to Spare More Lives.
 The idea for the event took root after Del was diagnosed with tonsil cancer in 2010 which changed their lives forever.
-Over the past three years, this event has raised over $145,000 to support two great organizations: Baylor and Cancer Care Services.
+Over the past six years, this event has contributed over $265,000 to support three great organizations; Baylor Scott & White, North Texas Laryngectomy Society and Cancer Care Services.